is273/iscafe-portfolio/Call_findNeedles.md

 # Call Method: findNeedles
-Calls the findNeedles method and compares the valus of the `haystack` string and the `needles` string array.
+Calls the [findNeedles method]{https://docs.google.com/document/d/1zeIYLWabTiahjGU6y6IfVxcwv8XNJg_sTfMbBNyxs70/edit} and compares the valus of the `haystack` string and the `needles` string array.

 Returns the number of times a value appears in the `haystack` string.